YlanGarnier/My_RPG/README.md

 Will you be brave enough to save the villagers?

 ## Quickstart
-To build CSFML graphics library
+To build CSFML graphical library

 ```bash
 sudo ./BUILD_CSFML.sh